Tiriwar11/RubyTasks/IntroToRuby/HOMEWORK1.md

 >The code is here [Shape :mag_right:](Homework1.rb)

 # 4. A string is an object from the String class.
-What are the methods reverse, capitalize, and length for in ruby?
+What are the methods reverse, capitalize, and length for?

 In Ruby, the reverse, capitalize, and length methods are part of the built-in String class.
 Here's what each of these methods does: